 - One-Time and Recurring Monthly Contribution.
 This was also suggested by a reader.
-This couldn’t be easier and can be done online through PayPal, even if you don’t have a PayPal account.
+This couldn’t be easier and can be done online through the PayPal portal, even if you don’t have a PayPal account.
 All you need is your credit card!
 These donations are then put directly into Ryan’s Special Needs Trust Fund.
-Take a look at the sidebar on the top-righthand side of this post (immediately above the Blue Moon ad) and there it is.
 You can make a single contribution or subscribe to an ongoing monthly one (and unsubscribe at any time).
 Please, no contribution is too small.
 It adds up quickly.
 It’s money we rely on and is helping offset the astronomical cost of his care and treatment.
+View the donation page here.
 As always, contributions can also be mailed to: Ryan Diviney Special Needs Trust 21092 Carthagena Ct.
 Ashburn, VA 20147 *Payable to Ryan Diviney SNT.

 - Team Diviney Initiatives.
 Sometimes “Team Diviney” is asked to rise to an ocassion.
 The most recent is a call-to-action to sign an Anti-Parole Petition that will be given to the West Virginia Parole Board to show that society is strongly opposed to Austin Vantrease’s early release.
 Right now it is approaching 25,000 signatures.
 Another example happened over the summer when reams of letters were written to the West Virginia Parole Board requesting the denial of parole for Austin Vantrease.
 It made a huge impression and was key in keeping a violent felon (i.e., Austin Vantrease) in prison.
 It is the largest community opposition of a convict, at least at Huttonsville Prison, to date (well, that is, until next July).
 If you haven’t already, you should read my four part series recounting the parole hearing, starting on Part 1.
 One of the most effective ways to help is to share initiatives through your social media.

 - Legal Fund.
 For some time now I’ve been kicking around the idea of seeing if there is an interest in people financially supporting a fund that will help cover the legal cost of holding Ryan’s attackers legally accountable.
-Truth is, even if we win the civil lawsuit (scheduled for next summer) for a bizillion dollars, Ryan will not likely see much (if any) of it.
+Truth is, even if we win the civil lawsuit for a bizillion dollars, Ryan will not likely see much (if any) of it.
 That’s not the point.
 It’s the principle.
 I will keep them accountable for the rest of their lives… then go after their estates.
 Problem is, it takes money to do this; filing liens and garnishments, hiring private investigators, and so on.
 It’s an unfair reality of our legal system in the United States.
 I believe I would also use this to defend this website and myself, should the need arise (and it already has).
 Let’s not be too quick to forget that Vantrease tried to shutdown this blog and I had to defend my freedom of expression (successfully) in federal court against their attempted restraining order (Read about it here).
-Beyond that example, I am currently objecting to one of their “Discovery Requests” that will be heard and resolved by the same federal judge where Vantrease feels your donations should offset his liability (read about it here).
-Seriously, he is!
-In effect, he is saying your help toward Ryan is his to claim.
+Beyond that example, I successfully fought to one of their “Discovery Requests” where Vantrease felt your donations should offset his liability (read about it here).
+Seriously, he did!
+In effect, he was saying your help toward Ryan is his to claim.
 Of all the nerve!
-For clarity, I’m not saying I’m correct (legally) and I am hoping for a favorable ruling, just as they are.
-What I do believe is it is another classless act from a string off them.
+It was another classless act in a string off them.

 - RyansRally.org Subscription.
 At the very bottom-center of every page, to include this one, is a field where you can enter your email to get alerts delivered right to your inbox!
 What is nice about this is, if you are one of the many who follow reader comments then you can be alerted (or not) when someone has something to say.
 Be forewarned, by signing-up for comment notifications, you should expect between one- and two-dozen.
 This is for the hardcore follower.
 Otherwise, it’s probably best to just sign-up for new articles or link through FaceBook or Twitter (and forego subscribing).
 The point is, I just want you to stay connected and it’s up to you how.